Separable overpartition classes and excludant sizes of an overpartition

-In this section, an overpartition is defined as a partition in which the last occurrence of a number may be overlined.
-The objection of this section is to give proofs of \eqref{gen-mes-r} and \eqref{gen-maes-r}.
-In Section 2.1, we recall the definition of the conjugate of an overpartition and introduce the $(r+1)$-repeating size of an overpartition, and then we give the relation between the minimal (resp. maximal) excludant size and the largest (resp. smallest) $(r+1)$-repeating size.
-We will show \eqref{gen-mes-r} and \eqref{gen-maes-r} in Section 2.2 and Section 2.3 respectively.
+The objective of this section is to give a proof of Theorem \ref{add-thm-gen-m-a-es}.
+Bear in mind that, in this section, an overpartition is defined as a partition in which the last occurrence of a number may be overlined.
+In Section \ref{proof_21}, we recall the definition of the conjugate of an overpartition and introduce the $(r+1)$-repeating size of an overpartition, and then we give the relation between the minimal (resp. maximal) excludant size and the largest (resp. smallest) $(r+1)$-repeating size.
+We will show \eqref{gen-mes-r} and \eqref{gen-maes-r} in Section \ref{proof_22} and Section \ref{proof_23} respectively.